BabakHemmatian/Cognitive_Offloading_Transformer/README.md

 First ensure that the required packages listed in ```requirements.txt``` are installed and, if included as part of a virtual environment, make sure that the enviroment is activated.

 ### Training and Model Evaluation
-You can use the ```train_test_classifier.py``` script to train new models on the provided data or evaluate the existing models.
+You can use the ```train_test_classifier.py``` script to train new models on the provided data or evaluate pretrained models with different inference parameters.
 Follow the detailed comments within the script for its proper use.

 ### Inference
 The final trained model can be found [here](https://drive.google.com/drive/u/0/folders/11ljkn5eeM3fBzwiAS1IDLkPUmUp40oXx).
 Copy the entire folder into the path where this repository is located.
 Then run the code below in the command line where the ```-f``` argument shows the path to your input file.
 This file should be in ```.txt``` or ```.csv``` format, with each text for which you would like to get labels placed on a separate line.
 If using the ```.csv``` format, place the texts in the first column.
 The results will be saved to a file titled ```predicted_labels.csv```.